altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 "No… That’s fine, so what would you like?"<br/>
 "I hope Regis can tell me one thing."<br/>
 "If it’s something I know."<br/>
-In response, she said quietly:
+In response, she said quietly:<br/>
 "Do you like?"<br/>
 "Huh?"<br/>
 "Do you like Ms Jessica?"<br/>
 "… No."<br/>
 Regis fell into deep thought.<br/>
 Jessica was a beauty, and had the same hobby of reading like him.
 Regis should be able to get along with her for a long time.<br/>
-From her looks and personality, there might be some soldiers who had fallen heads over heels for her… However, his conclusion remained the same.<br/>
+From her looks and personality, there might be some soldiers who had fallen heads over heels for her…<br/>
+However, his conclusion remained the same.<br/>
 "… She also has the right to choose."<br/>
 After all, Regis had zero confidence in his charms.<br/>